slak44/chrome-new-tab/README.md

     }
   }
 ```
-- `name`: name of plugin.
+- `pluginName`: name of plugin.
 Also serves as the key to this plugin in the global `plugins` object, so it must be unique
 - `description`: plugin description.
 - `author`: self-explanatory
 - `version`: self-explanatory